sreeram-m/Movie-Recomendation-System/README.md

 ## Similarity Score :

-   **How does it decide which item is most similar to the item the user likes(or selects in our case)?** Here are the similarity scores.
+   **How does it determine which item most closely resembles the one the user likes—or, in this case, chooses—?** These are the scores for similarity.

-   It is a numerical value that ranges between zero to one which helps to determine how much two items are similar to each other on a scale of zero to one.
-This similarity score is obtained by measuring the similarity between the text details of both of the items.
-So, similarity score is the measure of similarity between given text details of two items.
-This can be done by cosine-similarity.
+   To find out how similar two items are to one another on a scale of zero to one, there is a numerical number that goes from zero to one.
+The similarity between the text details of the two items is measured in order to get this similarity score.
+As a result, the similarity score represents the degree of similarity between two items' provided text details.
+One method for doing this is cosine-similarity.

 ## How does Cosine Similarity work?
-  Cosine similarity is a metric used to measure how similar the documents are irrespective of their size.
-Mathematically, it measures the cosine of the angle between two vectors projected in a multi-dimensional space.
-The cosine similarity is advantageous because even if the two similar documents are far apart by the Euclidean distance (due to the size of the document), chances are they may still be oriented closer together.
-The smaller the angle, the higher the cosine similarity.
+  Regardless of the size of the documents, cosine similarity is a metric used to assess how similar they are.
+The cosine of the angle formed by two vectors projected in a multidimensional space is what is measured mathematically.
+Because the two comparable documents may still be oriented closer together even if they are far apart by the Euclidean distance (due to document size), cosine similarity is advantageous.
+The cosine similarity increases with decreasing angle.

   ![image](https://user-images.githubusercontent.com/36665975/70401457-a7530680-1a55-11ea-9158-97d4e8515ca4.png)

 More about Cosine Similarity : [Understanding the Math behind Cosine Similarity](https://www.machinelearningplus.com/nlp/cosine-similarity/)

-### Sources of the datasets
+### Dataset Sources

 1. [IMDB 5000 Movie Dataset](https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset)
 2. [The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset)